-If you are expecting a magic formula for conquering Barcelona with kids then I’m afraid you are in the wrong place.
+If you are expecting a magic formula for conquering Barcelona with kids, then I’m afraid you are in the wrong place.
 The key to travelling with kids is always flexibility.
 Things don’t always go to plan.
-They have bad days.
-You have bad days.
+We all have bad days.
 Does this mean that Barcelona with kids was a bad idea?
 Is any city break?
 We pondered this question for five days and concluded that it was worth it.
-We have experienced one of our bucket list destinations and all four of us loved it.
-Well most of it.
+We have experienced one of our bucket list destinations, and all four of us loved it.
+Well, most of it.

-I am going to write a few shorter guides to some of the bigger sites.
+I am going to write a few shorter guides to some of the more significant sites.
 This is an overview of why you can and should take on Barcelona with kids.
-I have divided it into two parts.
-Click here to skip straight to part 2 which includes the Sagrada Familia.

 Barcelona with Kids – Day 1

-The apartment was close to the Arc de Triomf so we made visiting it our mission for the afternoon.
+The apartment was close to the Arc de Triomf, so we made visiting it our mission for the afternoon.
 We had already passed by without looking in that direction.
-The huge red-brick structure should have been hard to miss.
+The substantial red-brick structure should have been hard to miss.

 It was in front of the Arc that we encountered our first bubble man.
 They became a feature of our trip.
 The bubble men are street entertainers looking to make a quick Euro from excitable children.
 We met bubble man number two in Plaça de Catalunya later that evening.

-Night time is when Barcelona really comes to life and we were fortunate to be out after dark a few times.
-On day 1 we wandered through Plaça de Catalunya after dinner.
-The fountains had been switched on and there were fewer people about.
-I’m a sucker for a bit of opening night magic and this place had it.
+Nighttime is when Barcelona really comes to life, and we were fortunate to be out after dark a few times.
+On day one, we wandered through Plaça de Catalunya after dinner.
+The fountains had been switched on, and there were fewer people about.
+I’m a sucker for a bit of opening night magic, and this place had it.
 That was until Ted fell over chasing a bubble and gave himself a fat lip.

 Day 1 Tips

 - The Arc de Triomf is worth meandering by if you are in the area.
-It’s outside Ciutadella Park (see day 3) and not far from Plaça de Catalunya.
+It’s outside Ciutadella Park (see day three) and not far from Plaça de Catalunya.

-- Having said that, beautiful fountains are abundant in Barcelona so you won’t have missed too much if you don’t pass through or they are switched off.
+- Beautiful fountains are abundant in Barcelona so you won’t have missed too much if you don’t pass through or they are switched off.

 Barcelona with Kids – Day 2 (Part 1 – Las Ramblas)

-We had a slow start to day 2 because some spectacular thunderstorms passed overhead.
-Our loose plan for our first full day was to take it slow.
+We had a slow start to our second day because some spectacular thunderstorms passed overhead.
+Our plan for our first full day was to take it slow.
 I wanted to walk down Las Ramblas and visit Mercat de la Boqueria.
 We were pleased to realise we were within walking distance.

-We were prepared for Las Ramblas to be a tourist trap and sure enough it was dominated by souvenir stalls on either side.
+We were prepared for Las Ramblas to be a tourist trap and sure enough, it was dominated by souvenir stalls on either side.
 David managed to steer Ted past the miscellaneous tat with only a minor tantrum.
-The architecture along the pedestrianised, tree-lined avenue impressed David and I.
+The architecture along the pedestrianised, tree-lined avenue impressed David and me.

-I was worried that Mercat de la Boqueria wouldn’t live up to expectation but it delivered.
+I was worried that Mercat de la Boqueria wouldn’t live up to expectation, but it delivered.
 Was there beautifully presented fresh foods?
-Yes there was.
-Was there all the colours of the rainbow?
-Yes there was.
+Yes, there was.
+Were there all the colours of the rainbow?
+Yes, there was.
 Was I in market heaven?
-Yes I was.
+Yes, I was.
 The children were not quite as impressed.
 May fell asleep on David’s back.
 Ted complained until we bought him a cup of strawberries.